feyil/SoftwareEngineeringNotes/CENG557_Advanced_Design_Patterns_Notes/README.md

 * Don't apply OCP at first
 * If the module changes once, accept it.
 * If it changes a second time, refactor to achieve OCP
+* A principle which states that we should add new functionality by adding new code, not by editing old code.

 #### Liskov Substitution Principle(LSP)